Are Kroger, Publix, Whole Foods open New Year's Day 2024? See grocery store holiday hours

 Sprouts Farmers Market

-This article originally appeared on USA TODAY: Grocery stores open New Year's Day 2024: Kroger, Publix, Aldi, Meijer
+This article originally appeared on USA TODAY: Grocery stores open in Georgia on New Year's Day: Kroger, Publix, Aldi